DinoChiesa/Apigee-MessageTemplate-Demo/README.md

-# Apigee Edge - AssignVariable with Templates and functions
+# Apigee Edge - Message Templates and functions

-This API proxy demonstrates how to use the new capability in the AssignMessage policy, specifically pertaining to AssignVariable.
+This API proxy demonstrates how to use the new capability in the Message Template within Apigee Edge, specifically the functions available within Message templates.

+[Message Templates](https://docs.apigee.com/api-platform/reference/message-template-intro) in Apigee Edge are used in numerous places - for the Payload within an AssignMessage policy, as well as in other elements.

+- Message Templates have been enhanced to support functions
+- the AssignMessage policy has now been enhanced to accept a template when assigning a value to a variable

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.

-## Discussion
+## In More Detail

 The [Message Template](https://docs.apigee.com/api-platform/reference/message-template-intro) in Apigee Edge has recently been enhanced to support a number of static callable functions.
 Things like `substring()` or `sha256base64()`.
+The full list is in the documentation page.

 Shortly afterwards, Apigee extended the AssignMessage/AssignVariable to allow a Template element, which allows you to assign to a variable the result of a template.
 For example: